Global EmpireAbomiNATIONContact

 Since the mid-1980s, major media companies had been engaged in a feeding frenzy, swallowing up other media firms to form ever-larger conglomerates. ...
 Growth in the number of media outlets, for example, does not necessarily ensure content that serves the public interest.
 Centralized corporate ownership of vast media holdings raises the possibility of stifling diverse expression and raises important questions about the powerful role of media in a democratic society.

 The power elite know all about the given that freedom of the press is guaranteed only to those who own one and they enacted laws like the Telecommunications Act of 1996 which undo regulations like media cross ownership rules which were installed for the best interest of the people.
 This led to more and more powerful media monopolies.
-Practically all mainstream and state media are now onwed and controlled by a handful of very influential people.
+Practically all mainstream and state media are now owned and controlled by a handful of very influential people.

 By choosing what to report and how to report it, a media company can affect the views of its users and hence their voting decisions.
-This is not just a theoretical possibility.
-Who controls the media controls the beliefs and ideas of the sheeple.
-The media have a strong effect on people's worldview and they are important in the formation of public opinion.
+This is not just a theoretical possibility.*

-People today are the most media-saturated and media-engaged in history.
 Americans create 57% of the world's advertising while representing only 6% of its population.
 Basically all the news is created and dispersed through news agencies Reuters, AP, AFP and UPI which are owned by a handful of elite.
 That news is then copied and dispersed through all the known media stations owned and controlled by the same elite.
+Since then Big Tech has emerged.
+The United States has by far the most far-reaching and powerful propaganda system ever.

 Weapons of mass distraction

-In 1895 Gustave Le Bon wrote: It is only by obtaining some sort of insight into the psychology of crowds that it can be understood how slight is the action upon them of laws and institutions, how powerless they are to hold any opinions other than those which are imposed on them, and that it is not with rules based on theories of pure equity that they are to be led, but by seeking what produces an impression on them and what seduces them. ...
+It is only by obtaining some sort of insight into the psychology of crowds that it can be understood how slight is the action upon them of laws and institutions, how powerless they are to hold any opinions other than those which are imposed on them, and that it is not with rules based on theories of pure equity that they are to be led, but by seeking what produces an impression on them and what seduces them. ...
 Bread and spectacular shows constituted for the plebeians of ancient Rome the ideal of happiness, and they asked for nothing more.

-In 1958 Aldous Huxley wrote: Does a majority of the population think it worth while to ... reverse the current drift toward totalitarian control of everything?
+Does a majority of the population think it worth while to ... reverse the current drift toward totalitarian control of everything?
 In the United States ... recent public opinion polls have revealed that an actual majority of young people in their teens, the voters of tomorrow, have no faith in democratic institutions, see no objection to the censorship of unpopular ideas, do not believe that government of the people by the people is possible and would be perfectly content, if they can continue to live in the style to which the boom has accustomed them, to be ruled, from above, by an oligarchy of assorted experts.
 That so many of the well-fed young television-watchers in the world’s most powerful democracy should be so completely indifferent to the idea of self-government, so blankly uninterested in freedom of thought and the right to dissent, is distressing, but not too surprising. ...
 If the bread is supplied regularly and copiously three times a day, many of them will be perfectly content to live by bread alone — or at least by bread and circuses alone.

 It's as if Le Bon's and Huxley's words are even more applicable today then they were when spoken.
 These words are timeless, it has always been this way.
 The term "bread and circuses" contends that the power elite generate public approval, not by excellence in public service or public policy, but by diversion, distraction or by satisfying the most immediate or base requirements of a populace.
 It originates from the Roman Empire and is as relevant today as it ever was.
 The idea likely existed already in the Greek Empire with for example the Olympics.
 The massive entertainment industry of today easily makes the Roman or Greek "bread and circuses" look like peanuts.
-We now literally live in an "Age of Entertainment".
+We now literally live in the Age of Entertainment*.

 Who controls the past...

-According to Le Bon: The power of conquerors and the strength of States is based on the popular imagination.
+The power of conquerors and the strength of States is based on the popular imagination.
 It is more particularly by working upon this imagination that crowds are led.
 All great historical facts, the rise of Buddhism, of Christianity, of Islamism, the Reformation, the French Revolution, and, in our own time, the threatening invasion of Socialism are the direct or indirect consequences of strong impressions produced on the imagination of the crowd.